 The ZPL style label provides a more intuitive and functionally descriptive naming convention than the EPL style printer status label.
 Operational status (darkness, speed, media type, etc.), installed printer options (network, interface settings, cutter, etc.), and printer description information (serial number, model name, firmware version, etc.) are all included in the status label.
-See Printing a Test (Printer Configuration) Label on page 23 to print this label.
-See ZPL Printer Configuration Format on page 96 for details on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.
+See Printing a Test (Printer Configuration) Label on page 29 to print this label.
+See ZPL Printer Configuration Format on page 108 for details on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.

-To get an EPL style printer configuration status label, send the printer the EPL $\mbox{\tt U}$ command.
+To get an EPL style printer configuration status label, send the printer the EPL U command.

-See the EPL programmer's guide for more information on the various EPL ${\tt U}$ commands and interpreting the settings displayed on these labels.
+See the EPL programmer's guide for more information on the various EPL U commands and interpreting the settings displayed on these labels.

-NOTE: You can localize the label in languages other than English (see Localizing the Printer Status Configuration Label on page 48).
+NOTE: You can localize the label in languages other than English (see Localizing the Printer with Code Pages on page 66).